 How close can you get to Stonehenge?

-You must also be aware that as a regular visitor you won’t be able to get up close to Stonehenge.
+As a regular visitor you will NOT be able to get up close to Stonehenge.
 There’s a pathway that runs around the circle which visitors must keep to.
 You cannot touch the stones.

-Weekends are also very busy as is any time during the summer months of July and August while the schools are off.
+Weekends are also very busy as is any time during the summer months of July and August while the schools are on holiday.
 If you visit outside these times you might do a little better but I’d still stick to the get there early or late advice.

 What is there to do at Stonehenge?